sirfonzie/INF2004_LAB2/digcomms.md

 > [NOTE]: You will need to edit the CMakeLists.txt file to enable the serial over the USB cable (refer to Lab 1).

-### **Summary**

-You established I2C communication on the Raspberry Pi Pico W in this lab using the provided example code.
-You learned how to connect the boards for I2C, compile and run the project, and observe the data exchange between master and slave devices.
-This exercise demonstrates how to use the Pico W for basic I2C communication, essential for interfacing with many peripherals in embedded systems projects.

 ---

 ### Part 2: SPI Communication